Bizarre own-goal helps Spain advance to last 16 at Euro 2020 - WHIZ News

 And it also helped them advance to the round of 16.

-An embarrassing own-goal by goalkeeper Martin Dúbravka in the first half put Spain on the way to a 5-0 victory Wednesday, and it came only minutes after the host team had missed another penalty and wasted more scoring chances.
+An embarrassing own-goal by goalkeeper Martin Dúbravka in the first half put Spain on its way to a 5-0 victory Wednesday, coming only minutes after the hosts had missed another penalty kick and wasted more scoring chances.

-Dúbravka saved that early penalty kick from Álvaro Morata but then clumsily knocked the ball into his own net after it ricocheted high into the air off a shot by Pablo Sarabia.
+Dúbravka saved that early penalty from Álvaro Morata but then clumsily knocked the ball into his own net after it ricocheted high into the air off a shot by Pablo Sarabia in the 30th minute.

+Dúbravka stood just off his line and waited for the ball to descend.
+He jumped to swat it over for a corner, but the ball veered to his left and rolled off his right hand and into the net.

+Desolate, he stood by the goal line as some of his teammates came over to support him.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports